GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlowInternalMesh/Tutorial.rst

 Each type of solver has a specific set of parameters that are required and some that are optional (usually with sensible default values).
-Here, for instance, we see that our solver is declared with a user-chosen name (``SinglePhaseFlow``), a level of on-console logging (set to 1).
+Here, for instance, we see that our solver is registered with a user-chosen name (``SinglePhaseFlow``).
+From now on, this unique name will be used in the parameter file and in the code to point to this instance of a SinglePhaseFVM solver.
+We also set a solver-specific level of on-console logging (set to 1 here).

 For solvers of the ``SinglePhaseFVM`` family, we must specify a discretization scheme.
 Here, we use a Two-Point Flux Approximation (TPFA) finite volume discretization scheme, a typical discretization scheme